The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Stellar Photospheric Chromospheric Heterogeneity

-The main goal of this chapter is to summarize current knowledge, ongoing work, and limits in our understanding of stellar heterogeneities that is of relevance for transmission spectroscopy.
-In particular, the focus here is given to the optical and near infrared (NIR), given the relevance of these wavelengths to the topic of this report: the ``stellar contamination" of transmission spectra \citep{Rackham2018, Rackham2019}.
-We begin this chapter in \autoref{sec:thesun} by introducing observations and modeling efforts to understand the star for which we can obtain arguably the most detailed information about these heterogeneities: the Sun, together with examples of solar system planetary transits of the Sun-as-a-star.
+The main goal of this section is to summarize current knowledge, ongoing work, and limits in our understanding of stellar heterogeneities that is of relevance for transmission spectroscopy.
+In particular, the focus here is given to the optical and near infrared (NIR), given the relevance of these wavelengths to the topic of this review: the ``stellar contamination" of transmission spectra \citep{Rackham2018, Rackham2019}.
+We begin in \autoref{sec:thesun} by introducing observations and modeling efforts to understand the star for which we can obtain arguably the most detailed information about these heterogeneities: the Sun, together with examples of Solar System planetary transits of the Sun-as-a-star.
 We then introduce simulations of surface structures on other stars in \autoref{sec:stellarmodels}.
-We conclude this chapter by discussing observations of stars other than our Sun in \autoref{sec:otherstars}.
+We conclude this section by discussing observations of stars other than our Sun in \autoref{sec:otherstars}.